 Creole Festival– The annual Holy Ghost Catholic Church Creole Bazaar and Festival is held the first weekend in November.
 This three day event features Creole food; Zydeco music; games; arts and crafts sale; food demonstrations; a parade; and, a Gospel choir concert.
 Festival is held on the grounds of the old Holy Ghost Catholic School at 788 North Union Street.
 Free admission.
 For more information, call (337) 942-2732.

 Lighting at the Village– One of the special events held at Le Vieux Village each year is the annual holiday lighting ceremony.
-Christmas comes alive every December when the Village is set aglow with thousands of holiday lights for all to enjoy.
+Christmas comes alive every 1st Friday in December when the Village is set aglow with thousands of holiday lights for all to enjoy.
 Music is heard throughout the Village as local choirs sing traditional Christmas carols.
 This event is the prelude of the Holiday Season and continues through New Year’s Day.
 Enjoy refreshments, games, and arts and crafts.
 There is also a special visit by Papa Noël himself!
 December 1st.
 Free event.
 Located at Le Vieux Village, 828 East Landry Street, one mile west of I-49.
 Call 800-424-5442 or (337) 948-5227 for more information.